wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.4 - Released on 3 April 2026 =
+= 1.2.4 – Released on 3 April 2026 =
-* New: compatibility with the WC 10.6.2
+* New: Compatibility with the WC 10.6.2
 * Fix: Fixing the deprecated function issues